Your free business.com+ membership unlocks exclusive tech deals and advisor support

 We researched and analyzed the best credit card processors to find the right services for small businesses.
 Our investigation process included viewing demos, testing free trials, examining user reviews carefully and interacting with each vendor’s customer service team.
 We looked at the usability of each company’s hardware and software offerings and evaluated how fair the contract terms are to merchants.

-You can cancel Merchant One but, depending on your contract, you may need to pay an early termination fee.
+Yes, you can cancel Merchant One.
+However, depending on your contract, you may be required to pay an early termination fee.

-Merchant One does not currently have a mobile app.
+Merchant One does not currently offer a standalone mobile app.

 Bottom Line